wrporter/advent-of-code/2020/day22/readme.md

 Part 1 was super simple.
 Check which card is larger and put them under the winner's deck.
 Then when someone has no more cards left, we have a winner!

 Part 2 is more involved, but still not too bad.
 There were just a lot of special rules to make sure to get right.
+There's also an optimization with hashing that can be made.
+If we just use a string representation of the decks, the hash size increases far faster than if we were to use integers.
+I stole the hash code algorithm from the Java Arrays class and my solution went from 3.5 seconds down to 300 milliseconds.

 ## Puzzle